Skip to content ↓

 • Visual Timetable.

-• Access to concentration and sensory regulation tools to support learning e.g. fiddle toys, chair bands, wobble seats, visual timers, time timer.
+• Access to concentration and sensory regulation tools to support learning e.g. fiddle toys, chair bands, wobble seats, visual timers, time timer, weighted blankets.

 • In-class support to scaffold concentration, relationships with peers and teachers, positive communication and self-regulation.